Air quality at Schiphol and beyond: Research into ultra-fine particles

 The RIVM conducted exploratory research into ultrafine particles around Schiphol and the health risks they pose for local residents.
 The researchers looked at the extent of exposure to ultrafine particles for young people and adults, as well as their short and long-term risks.
 The research showed that a short-term reduction in lung and/or heart function can occur in humans with increased concentrations of ultrafine particles.
 RIVM states that these changes are small on average and do not necessarily lead to immediate health problems.
 In an earlier RIVM survey, no indication was found that the mortality rates of local residents differ from those in comparable areas in the Netherlands.

 Schiphol fully supports these studies and hopes that they will contribute to international knowledge about ultrafine particulate matter and their effects on the environment.
-Schiphol is also working on a plan to improve air quality locally.
-It is intended that a joint action plan will be drawn up in 2019 between experts, sector parties, the region and Schiphol, with the goal of further reductions to ultra-fine particles at Schiphol and beyond.
-In the meantime, you can read about our clean mobility and transport programmes that are already underway and reducing ultra-fine particulate matter from vehicles.
+Schiphol has presented a plan to improve air quality locally.
+This joint action plan has been drawn up with experts, sector parties, the region and Schiphol, with the goal of further reductions to ultra-fine particles at Schiphol and beyond.
+Find our Ultrafine Particles Action Plan here.

 More about air quality